UniversalDependencies/docs/_ru-dep/nummod.md

 Moreover, the numeral does not govern the noun in all morphological cases.
-The following table shows the case of the whole phrase (numeral + noun; first column) and the consequences for the case of the parts (note that these numerals have only two distinct morphological forms, resulting in homonymy).
+The following table shows the case of the whole phrase (numeral + noun; first column) and the consequences for the case of the parts (note that these numerals have only three distinct morphological forms, resulting in homonymy).

 <table>
 <tr><th>Phrase Case</th><th>Example</th><th>Numeral Case</th><th>Noun Case</th></tr>